itucsdb1700/itucsdb1700/README.md

 This project is forked from [itucsdb15](https://github.com/uyar/itucsdb15).

 ### Active Website
--You can access the project website from http://itucsdb1705.mybluemix.net/ -IBM Bluemix provides the free services only for 6 months.
+- You can access the project website from http://itucsdb1705.mybluemix.net/
+- IBM Bluemix provides the free services only for 6 months.
 Therefore, it will not be accessed in the following months.

 ## License
 This project is available under the terms of the GNU General Public License, version 3.